csu-hci-projects/SP24-Music-Vs-No-Music-Effectiveness-On-Cognitive-Response-Time-And-Typing-Efficiency/README.md

 For future contributions:
 Jonquill and Shea will both work on the paper.
 Shea will finish the eye tracker.
-Jonquill will assist in the qb test and start the procedure for actually recruiting participants.
+Jonquill will work on qb test and start the procedure for actually recruiting participants.